PGP-UK/PGP-UK.github.io/www/content/genome_privacy_policy.md

   #### Third-party Service Providers

-  We may employ third-party companies due to the following reasons:
+  We may employ third-party companies due to the following reasons\:

   * To facilitate our app;
   * To provide the app on our behalf;